Unique sparse decomposition of low rank matrices: Formulation and Assumptions

 The appealing property of maximizing the $\ell_4$ norm is its benign geometry landscape under the unit sphere constraint.
 Indeed, despite of the non-convexity of (\ref{crit_ell_4}), our result in Theorem \ref{thm:obj_pop} implies that any strict location solution to (\ref{crit_ell_4}) is globally optimal.
-This enables us to use any second order gradient accent method to solve (\ref{crit_ell_4}).
+This enables us to use any second-order gradient accent method to solve (\ref{crit_ell_4}).

 Motivated by Lemma \ref{lem_key}, since we only have access to $\bY \in \R^{p\times n}$, we propose to solve the following problem to recover one column of $\mb A$,

 The scalar $(12 \theta \sigma^4 n)^{-1}$ is a normalization constant.
 The following lemma justifies the usage of (\ref{obj}) and also highlights the role of the sparsity of $\bX$.